 As clarified above, every case is different.
 Not every injury and bump will merit a civil penalty against the property owner where your accident occurred.
 However, there are cases where it seems like your injury resulted from your failure to meet the doctrine of reasonableness, but there are other factors that contributed to your fall you did not know about.
 If you fall getting information such as witness names and photographs of the scene are many times the difference between getting a recovery and not getting a recovery.
 Use the above as a general guide and a reminder that nothing beats vigilance.

-If you have any questions about a fall or any other type of injury, call me at (407)599-2100.slip and falls
+If you have any questions about a fall or any other type of injury, call me at (407)599-2100.Post keywords: slip and falls